FESTIVAL PERKS WITH OUTSIDE+

 When it comes to red meat, liver is the iron superstar.
 According to the U.S. Department of Agriculture, each 3-ounce serving of cooked liver delivers more than 5 mg of the mineral in a highly absorbable form.
 That’s more than most cuts of steak you’ll find at the butcher.

-Liver is also exceptionally rich in vitamin B12 – so much so that each ounce of beef liver supplies nearly 400 percent of the daily need for the nutrient.
+Liver is also exceptionally rich in vitamin B12–so much so that each ounce of beef liver supplies nearly 400 percent of the daily need for the nutrient.

-And in our new reality of rising food costs, it’s helpful that liver is still much more budget-friendly than most other red meat options.
-Just note that liver contains about 6 times the Recommended Daily Intake for vitamin A, a nutrient that can pose a toxicity risk if consumed frequently in great quantities.
-So,you can use liver in your diet 1 to 2 times a week to get more iron, but don’t make it a daily staple for the risk of going overboard on vitamin A.
+Just note that liver contains about six times the Recommended Daily Intake for vitamin A, a nutrient that can pose a toxicity risk if consumed frequently in great quantities.
+So, you can use liver in your diet one to two times a week to get more iron, but don’t make it a daily staple for the risk of going overboard on vitamin A.

 How to Prepare Beef Liver